Dan Corn

 • Leave No Trace Trainer

-• Wilderness First Responder / CPR
+• Wilderness First Responder and CPR certified

 • AMGA Certified Rock Guide